-S for planting cocoa.
-Smallholder farmers

-that follow the basic grower protocol can

-experience a 4-fold increase in yield from

-0.5MT/ha to 2MT/ha and a 6-fold increase in

-oro- average income from USD 625 to USD 3,750.

-Kennemer has so far planted 15,000 hec-

-ıy tares of new cocoa trees through its Cocoa

-Contract Growing Program and plans to scale

-this to 50,000 hectares.
-Beside enhanced

-0 income from increased yield, Kennemer also

-helps improve the local environment through

-ts carbon sequestration in a significant way.

-· · · · ·
+The CFC is partnering with other lenders to fund the operations of AFC thus allowing farmers to make the necessary investments for planting cocoa.
+Smallholder farmers that follow the basic grower protocol can experience a 4-fold increase in yield from 0.5MT/ha to 2MT/ha and a 6-fold increase in average income from USD 625 to USD 3,750.
+Kennemer has so far planted 15,000 hectares of new cocoa trees through its Cocoa Contract Growing Program and plans to scale this to 50,000 hectares.
+Beside enhanced income from increased yield, Kennemer also helps improve the local environment through carbon sequestration in a significant way.